-The emphasis for the BCA is on maintaining the required level of performance.
-To achieve this, consideration needs to be given to ensuring that there is adequate access to carry out any necessary system maintenance.
+The emphasis for Part J8 is on being able to maintain the required level of performance.
+To achieve this, consideration needs to be given to ensuring that there are adequate provisions made in the design for-

+- · access to carry out any necessary system maintenance; and - monitoring facilities so that excessive energy use can be detected.